AdobeDocs/adobeio-events/intro/webhooks_intro.md

 ## Getting started

 An **Event** is a JSON object that describes something that happened.
 Events originate from **Event Providers**.
 Each event provider publishes specific types of events, identified by an **Event Code**.
 A **Webhook URL** receives event JSON objects as HTTP POST requests.
-You start receiving events by creating a **Webhook Registration**, providing a name, description, webhook URL, and a list of **Event Types** you are interested in.
+You start receiving events by creating an **Event Registration**, providing a name, description, webhook URL, and a list of **Event Types** you are interested in.

 ### Webhook example

-Acme Inc. wants to be notified when a new file is uploaded to Adobe Creative Cloud Assets, so it creates the following webhook registration:
+Acme Inc. wants to be notified when a new file is uploaded to Adobe Creative Cloud Assets, so it creates the following event registration:

 ```json
 {